jsonkile/Minnies/README.md

   - [Circle CI](https://circleci.com/) - Automating testing and build processes

 ## Upcoming changes
 The project will continue to be updated.
-Here are some improvements and changes i plan to implement soon.
+Here are some improvements and changes i plan to implement soon
-  - Dependency management with gradle version catalog
+  - [ ] Dependency management with gradle version catalog
+  - [ ] Order progress and notifications
+  - [ ] Increase test coverage

 ## Author 🧑🏽‍💻